 However, you should contact your GP, call the 111 service or contact your local out-of-hours service if you have been exposed to anyone with slapped cheek or you have symptoms of the infection and:

 - you're pregnant – infection in pregnancy, particularly early pregnancy, carries a risk of causing miscarriage, stillbirth or other complications; however, this risk is small and most pregnant women will already be immune.
-Read more about the risks of slapped cheek syndrome in pregnancy.

 - you have a blood disorder, such as sickle cell anaemia or thalassaemia, or a weakened immune system – the infection can cause severe anaemia that may need to be treated in hospital